adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 ### Sparse matrices

 Sparse matrices are matrices in which most elements are zero.
-We refer to linear maps as "sparse linear maps" if they materialize to sparse matrices.
+As shown in Figure 8, we refer to linear maps as "sparse linear maps" if they materialize to sparse matrices.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">